Bulk Operations and Deployment

 - Thursday afternoon: Use the Week Timeline for next week to verify coverage.

-- Thursday: Filter by Ready to deploy β review the batch.
+- Thursday: Filter by Ready β review the batch.

 - Thursday: Select all ready jobs β Deploy.